krzentner/language-world/data/text-davinci-003/chain_md/dial-turn-1.md

     Steps:  1.
 Put gripper above dial  2.
-Grip the dial with gripper  3.
-Turn dial to goal direction First, put the gripper above the dial to be sure of where it's going to grab.
+Put gripper around dial  3.
+Turn the dial We need to put the gripper near the dial before we can turn it.
-    - When the robot's gripper is not vertically aligned with dial, the robot should put gripper above dial.
+    - When the robot's gripper is not above dial, the robot should put gripper above dial.
-    Once the gripper is above the dial, it's time to grab it.
+    As long as the dial is not lined up with the gripper, move the gripper so that it's around the dial.
-    - When the robot's gripper is vertically aligned with dial and the robot's gripper is not around dial, the robot should grab dial with gripper.
+    - When the robot's gripper is not around dial and the robot's gripper is open, the robot should put gripper around dial.
-    Now that the dial is in the grip, it's time to turn it.
+    We can now turn the dial, either by pushing or pulling depending on which direction you want the dial to turn.
-    - When the robot's gripper is around dial, the robot should turn dial to goal direction.
+    - When the robot's gripper is around dial, the robot should turn dial.